Oliv4945/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 If you are deploying a multi-tenant deployment, create an similar record for `*.domain` in addition to the plain `domain` record.

-> **NOTE:** Even though the current templates do not support IPv6 yet, you can already create additional AAAA records to be ready for IPv6.
+> Even though the current templates do not support IPv6 yet, you can already create additional AAAA records to be ready for IPv6.

 # Bastion Host (optional)

 The `1-2-bastion` template will deploy an EC2 instance in one of the public subnets of your VPC.
 This instance can be used to provide external access to your cluster.

-> **NOTE:** You can also skip this template, and deploy it when you actually need external access to your cluster.
+> You can also skip this template, and deploy it when you actually need external access to your cluster.

 **Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.x/1-2-bastion.gen.template (replace `3.x` with the current minor version).